BioinformaticsLabAtMUN/ProNA/README.md

 * Pandas
 * Joblib
 ## Usage
 To run the script, you need to first enter sRNA fasta file and then protein fasta file.
-For example sRNA fasta file with two sequences would look like:
+For example sRNA fasta file with two sequences would looks like this:
 ```
 >2IY5-T
 GCCGAGGTAGCTCAGTTGGTAGAGCATGCGACTGAAAATCGCAGTGTCCGCGGTTCGATTCCGCGCCTCGGCACCA